knative/eventing/docs/spec/interfaces.md

 ### Data Plane

 A **Sinkable** resource will only respond to requests with success of failure.
 Any payload (including a valid CloudEvent) returned to the sender will be ignored.
+It may receive the same event multiple times even if it previously indicated success.

 ---